lasp-lang/lasp/README.md

 ## Riak Core Backend

-The Riak Core backend for Lasp is *deprecated*.
-If you need it for it, the last supported release is tagged 'riak-core-distribution'.
+The Riak Core backend for Lasp is **deprecated**.
+If you need it for it, the last supported release is tagged `riak-core-distribution`.